garrandall/popular-music-data/tracks/girl-next-door-musiq-soulchild-ayana.md

   start_date: '2001-10-13'
 ---

-Oh, hmm, hmm, hmm, hmm
+Oh, hm, hm, hm, hm

 If I would've knew the girl next door
 Would've been you